honeydipper/honeydipper/deployments/helm/honeydipper/README.md

 # Honeydipper

-[Honeydipper](https://github.com/honeydipper/honeydipper) is bsically, your Swiss army knife for systems engineering and operations.
+[Honeydipper](https://github.com/honeydipper/honeydipper) is basically, your swiss army knife for systems engineering and operations.
 An event-driven, policy-based orchestration system, with a pluggable open architecture.

 ## Introduction